ezell38/CAD_Zell/README.md

 ### Description

 For this assignment we had to design the wheels and bearings for the skateboard.
+This was made by sketching, revolving, and fillets.

 ### Evidence